Early Childhood Education

 Students have a variety of opportunities to gain the knowledge, skills and professional attitudes to become outstanding teachers, including:

 Excellence in leadership

-Students are encouraged to participate in the UNI Student Early Childhood Association to gain leadership experiences.
+Students are encouraged to participate in the UNI Student Elementary and Early Childhood Association (SEECA) to gain leadership experiences.
 Faculty members provided strong leadership in developing and revising Iowa's licensing requirements for early childhood education.
 The division also sponsored statewide Early Childhood Education Summits for educators in two- and four-year institutions and others involved in Iowa's statewide voluntary preschool programs.

 COMMON CAREER AREAS